theworkingcentre/win7-avoid-viruses/05-updates.rst

    :align: center
    :alt: Updates are available

+.. _10-updates-ninite:

 Non-Microsoft updates with Ninite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It can be even more important to keep up with non-Microsoft updates than
 Microsoft ones, but in the past this was quite a hassle.
 You had to
 visit many different websites for your software, download updated
-versions of your programs, and avoid inadvertantly installing toolbars
+versions of your programs, and avoid inadvertently installing toolbars
 and other junk that was bundled with the program.

 Fortunately, things are easier now, for two reasons:

 -  Some software (such as Adobe Flash Player, Google Chrome, and Mozilla
    Firefox) attempts to keep itself updated.

 -  There is a software service called `Ninite <http://ninite.com>`_,
-   which we at Computer Recycling highly recommend, and which is free
-   (and legal!) for home users.
-We are so enthusiastic about Ninite that
+   which is free (and legal!) for home users.
+Many download services
-   much of this handout might read like an advertisement for their
-   service, but they are not paying us to promote them.
+   are sketchy (see :ref:`20-downloads-mirror-websites` for more
+   information about this), but as of this writing we enthusiastically
+   recommend Ninite.

 There is not much you need to do to take care of programs that update
 themselves, so long as those programs are trustworthy.
 Using Ninite is
 also not difficult, but there are a few steps involved.